linusjf/BIAY/August2024.md

 Jesus clothes us in garments of holiness, by the blood of His sacrifice.
 We are called to the wedding banquet of the Eucharist where the Bridegroom - Jesus rejoices over His bride the Church.
 For as a young man marries a young woman, so shall your builder marry you, and as the bridegroom rejoices over the bride, so shall your God rejoice over you.
 Is 62:5
 May the Holy Spirit lead us 🙏

+### BIAY Day 220 By Cynthia Dsilva

+Isaiah 62:1-5
+The bride will have a name change after marriage.
+Most communities follow this tradition after marriage.
+But this is only a reflection of our spiritual marriage to Jesus during Mass in the new Covenant.
+After her marriage with God, the new name of Jerusalem (the bride/the Church) will be "married/Mrs." ("Beulah" in Hebrew).
+She will no longer be called abandoned / forsaken ("Azubah" in Hebrew) or barren / desolate ("Shemamah" in Hebrew) because after her marriage with God (the Son) during Mass she will have a spouse (Jesus) and she will go forth and evangelize to increase and multiply and fill the Church with souls.

+Therefore, whenever we go to Church to attend Mass/the marriage feast of the Lamb, we must always dress modestly, as is also required of a bride, because we, the brides of Christ, are going to Church to marry the Holy King.

+🔥🔥🔥🔥🔥🔥🔥